Low-Budget Horror Films That Made A Killing

-On Friday, June 9, the film already hailed as "the scariest movie of 2017" will hit theaters.
+In August, the film hailed as "the scariest movie of 2017" will hit cinemas.
 With its depiction of a world ravaged by a mysterious illness, It Comes At Night is certain to fuel your fear of the apocalypse.
 In the film, two families, huddled together in a house in the woods, devolve once the outside world gets in.

 It Comes at Night is the latest entry in a long line of independent horror films that achieved surprising success, given their limited budgets.